 4. Split screen

 The split screen has been on Samsung phones for a while now.
 What’s new is that users can now enter the split screen mode by simply dragging an app from the recent menu.
 You can also hide the status and navigation bar to get more screen real estate.

 With One UI 5, users can extract text from anywhere on the screen by taking a screenshot.
 This feature is built right into the Samsung gallery app.
 Tap on the ‘T’ icon and extract the text.
 The Samsung keyboard also lets users extract text from the real world.

 Like the Google Pixel, Samsung One UI 5 also lets users have specific languages for different apps.
 This means that one can have the system language and all other apps presented in one language and a particular app in another.

 7. Camera Changes

 Samsung introduced a ton of new camera changes with One UI 5.
-Users can now take pictures of anything with a phone number or link and can directly make actions from the photo.
+Users can now take pictures of anything with a phone number or link and can directly take action from the photo.
 Using the zoom is much smoother and getting back to the standard camera mode is just a tap away.
 The Food mode now supports the telephoto lens.
-Finally, users can add watermarks to their photos with details like data, smartphone names, or any other text.
+Finally, users can add watermarks to their photos with details of phones, smartphone names, or any other text.

 8. Android 13 permission request dialogue